tilt-dev/tilt/CONTRIBUTING.md

 We want everyone to feel at home in this repo and its environs; please see our [**Code of Conduct**](https://docs.tilt.dev/code_of_conduct.html) for some rules that govern everyone's participation.

 Most of this page describes how to get set up making & testing changes.
+See a [YouTube walkthrough](https://youtu.be/oGC5O-BCBhc) showing some of the steps below, for macOS.

 Small PRs are better than large ones.
 If you have an idea for a major feature, please file an issue first.
 The [Roadmap](../../../../orgs/windmilleng/projects/3) has details on some of the upcoming